 - As you know, we always recommend that supervisors have weekly meetings with externs to help answer questions, ensure externs are on track, deliver feedback and give new assignments, and to connect more generally.
-This practice has never been more important. - We recommend that you organize a set day/time each week to meet with your extern(s) via a video chat ideally or at least via phone for 30 minutes or more.
+This practice has never been more important.

+- We recommend that you organize a set days/times each week to meet with your extern(s) via a video chat ideally or at least via phone for 30 minutes or more at least two times a week.
 To help make these meetings most efficient for you, consider setting an agenda or asking the extern to do so.
-That way, the meeting is as focused as possible and everyone can prepare in advance.
+That way, the meeting is as focused as possible, and everyone can prepare in advance.